MicrosoftDocs/terminal/TerminalDocs/terminal-chat.md

 ## Using Terminal Chat

-Terminal Chat allows the user to chat with an AI service to get intelligent suggestions (such as looking up a command or explaining an error message) while staying in the context of their terminal.

-Clicking on the chat bubble will place the suggestion on the input line of the terminal.
-This will not run the suggestion automatically.
+Clicking on the suggestion will copy it to the input line of the terminal.
+This will not run the suggestion for the user automatically.

 ![Terminal Chat in action](./images/terminal-chat.gif)